Obama touts infrastructure in Florida trip focused on economy

 However, his State of the Union address in February included a series of measures to boost the economy, and the Florida trip fleshed out some of those ideas.

-Alan Krueger, Obama's chief economist, told reporters traveling with the president on Air Force One that the three main proposals outlined by Obama would cost some $21 billion but that cuts would be made elsewhere to avoid increasing the budget deficit.
+Alan Krueger, Obama's chief economist, told reporters traveling with Obama on Air Force One that the three main proposals outlined by the president would cost some $21 billion but that cuts would be made elsewhere to avoid increasing the budget deficit.

 Obama's fiscal 2014 budget proposal, which will be released on April 10, would spell out how they are paid for, he said.
 All of the proposals require congressional approval.